sara-nl/clouddocs/gpu-attach.markdown

 To make full use of the GPU capabilities please install the corresponding drivers and toolkit for you distro from the official Nvidia repositories which can be found [here](https://developer.nvidia.com/cuda-downloads).
 From there please follow the post installation [instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#package-manager-installation)

 ## Example for installing CUDA 8.0 on Ubuntu 16.04
-* If you did not remove the automatic updates from the _Start script_ field in your template or intend to upgrade your kernel version, make sure you run `sudo apt-get update && sudo apt-get dist-upgrade` to make sure the system is in a successful update state and has been rebooted before installing the drivers.
+* If you did not remove the automatic updates from the _Start script_ field in your template or intend to upgrade your kernel version, make sure you run `sudo apt-get update && sudo apt-get dist-upgrade` to make sure the system is in a successful update state and reboot the system before installing the drivers.

 ### Grid K2